 I can’t even begin to count the number of Soldiers and veterans who’ve trashed talked Fort Benning and its neighboring town of Columbus, GA to me when I got my orders.
 While it’s mostly humorous, it always begs the question, “When were you last at Fort Benning?”
-Realistically, if you haven’t been to Fort Benning since 2010 or if your most recent experience was Basic Training or AIT then pay attention.
-Your opinion is likely outdated and/or skewed as your exposure as a Private during your 24 hours of freedom on Family Day was probably restricted.
+Realistically, if you haven’t been to Fort Benning since 2010 or if your most recent experience was Basic Training or AIT, then I’d venture to say that you didn’t get the full experience.
 So, step away from the hater-ade and allow me to explain why you should give Fort Benning another chance.

 1. It’s the Land of Opportunity

 Remember when you were stationed at Fort Riley or Fort Bliss and you begged and pleaded to go to Airborne school, or any school for that matter, and you were told to pound sand?
 Aside from being the Mecca for Infantry and Armor schools, Fort Benning is a great place to be no matter what branch you’re in.
 As a TRADOC installation (Training & Doctrine Command), the post is your oyster.
 Drop a 4187 and literally walk out the door to attend whatever school you fancy.
 Now, of course you still need chain of command approval, but for the most part there’s no hassling with government travel cards, settling travel vouchers, leaving your family to their own devices, promising your first born in order to pay for ‘ol Sparky’s kennel fees.
 So what’s your poison?
 Pathfinder?
 Airborne?
 Air Assault?
 Rrrrrranger!!
 Cavalry Leaders Course?
 Sniper, Master Gunner, Army Reconnaissance Course, Tank Commander, Stryker Leader Course, Military Marksmanship….the list goes on and on.